miyasaka-kion/jekyll_console_blog/_rambling/blog/Cpp/Cpp_template.md

 }
 ```

-For instance, for the type:
+For example, for the type:

 ```cpp
 class MyType {